hikogui/hikogui/docs/color.md

 The tsRGB color space is actually very common but never explicitly named.
 Here are examples of very simular color spaces:

- - scRGB, specified for 16 bit biased and scaled integers with a range between -0.5 and 7.5.
+ - _scRGB_, specified for 16 bit biased and scaled integers with a range between -0.5 and 7.5.
 Often used outside of this spec as float16 or float32 with extended range.
- - Extended-sRGB, specified with a non-linear transfer function that is mirrored for negative values.
+ - _Extended-sRGB_, specified with a non-linear transfer function that is mirrored for negative values.
 Often used outside of this spec using a linear transfer function.
  - The unnamed color space of float16 linear RGB swap-chain images.